 He/she understands the tongue, understands tastes, and understands the fetter that arises dependent on both.
 He/she understands how fetters arise, how they are abandoned, and how they do not arise again in the future.

 - Taste is a primary gateway for sensual craving (kāmacchanda).
-This contemplation transforms eating from indulgence into insight, revealing how desire is conditioned—not inherent.
+This contemplation transforms eating from indulgence into insight, revealing how obsessive desire is conditioned—not inherent.

 4.3.5 Body and Tangible Objects